-No simple generalization is possible as to the role of natural resources in the economic development of DVCs because the distribution of natural resources among them is so uneven.
+Source: World Development Indicators 2010 and World Development Report 2010, www.worldbank.org.
+Used with permission of World Bank Publications, via Copyright Clearance so uneven.
 Some DVCs have valuable deposits of bauxite, tin, copper, tungsten, nitrates, and petroleum and have been able to use their natural resource endowments to achieve rapid growth.
-The Organization of Petroleum Exporting Countries (OPEC) is a standard example.
+This is true, for instance, of Kuwait and several other members of the Organization of Petroleum Exporting Countries (OPEC).
 In other instances, natural resources are owned or controlled by the multinational corporations of industrially advanced countries, with the economic benefits from these resources largely diverted abroad.
 Furthermore, world markets for many of the farm products and raw materials that the DVCs export are subject to large price fluctuations that contribute to instability in their economies.

-&lt;sup>1Michael P. Todaro, Economic Development in the Third World, 7th ed.
+1Michael P. Todaro, Economic Development in the Third World, 7th ed.
 (New York: Addison Wesley Longman, 2000), p.
 4.